Studying Digital Media is a Smart Play on This Key Trend

 How Do I Start Studying Digital Media?

-Elmhurst College offers degrees in digital media (with concentrations in film and audio production, animation and game design, and writing for film and television), multimedia journalism and digital marketing communication.
+Elmhurst University offers degrees in digital media (with concentrations in film and audio production, animation and game design, and writing for film and television), multimedia journalism and digital marketing communication.
 Request more information about these programs—and the skills they teach—by filling out the form below.